 PROBLEMS PERSIST WITH GINSENG SUPPLEMENTS

-— Review by ConsumerLab.com Finds 45% of Products Don't Provide Full Amount of Ingredient or are Contaminated —
+— ConsumerLab.com Finds Nearly Half of Products Lack Ingredient or Contaminated —